udaan-iitt/editions/2024_Summer/behind-the-editors.md

 were instant but my head felt a bit empty.
 In the seconds that followed, a train of various topics ran through my mind, ranging from my favourite fiction series to the sport I follow the most.
 Before we enter my mind, let’s get to know the person.
-This is Adithya (yes, there’s an ‘h’ in there), and one thing I can’t do is find a ‘single’ word to describe me, unless there is a term for a bibliophile, cricket super fan, tech enthusiast, someone who loves public speaking (the list goes on so we’ll stop for now), all rolled into one person.
+This is Adithya (yes, there’s an ‘h’ in there), and one thing I can’t do is find a ‘single’ word to describe me - unless there is a term for a bibliophile, cricket super fan, tech enthusiast, someone who loves public speaking (the list goes on so we’ll stop for now), all rolled into one person.
 Inside my head, I’m Elon Musk 2.0.
 On the outside, everyone probably has different perspectives on me.
 So let us stick to three simple
 topics: Cricket, Harry Potter and me!

 What I still find amazing is that until 2017, I hated cricket and it wasn’t until 2018 when I realised that the sport I used to hate the most had managed to introduce me to a brand new world.
 I